Seltyk/pipboy/README.md

 ```
 The meaning of each value is:
 1. current_profile: The current profile in use by pipboy.
 This is primarly used to maintain state between command executions and probably shouldn't be edited manually.
-2. repository_list: The list of remote repositories to search for packages in.
+2. repository_list: The list of remote repositories to search for packages in represented as a comma-separated list of domain names.

 ## Profiles